 (14) Mount the connector plate to the base.
-For details, refer to Maintenance: 3.2 Connector Plate.

 (15) Set the Arm #2 cover without cables caught and secure it.
 For details, refer to Maintenance: 3.1 Arm Top Cover.

 (16) If a connector falls out from the battery board, you must execute the calibration for all axes.